Skip to main content

 BMC Medicine encourages submissions of front matter articles and original research, including clinical trials (phase I - III, randomized-controlled, either positive or negative trials), epidemiological studies (retrospective or prospective), systematic reviews and meta-analyses, medical imaging or genomics studies, biomarkers, and translational research.

 Patient perspectives and studies incorporating patient and public involvement (PPI) are particularly of interest.
-We also welcome outstanding mechanistic laboratory studies that provide superb translational insights into the future of pain diagnostics and management.
+We also welcomed outstanding mechanistic laboratory studies that provide superb translational insights into the future of pain diagnostics and management.

 We welcome the direct submission of original research within the article collection's scope.
 Please submit directly to BMC Medicine, indicating in your cover letter that you are targeting this collection.
 Alternatively, you can email a pre-submission query to the editorial team at bmcmedicineeditorial@biomedcentral.com.
 The collection will remain open and accept submissions up to one year after launch.
 Articles will be published as soon as they are proofed post-acceptance.